-The Nicaragua Cetacean Conservation Project aims to generate a database of all dolphin and whale species found along the Pacific Ocean of Nicaragua.
-We have two study sites along the Pacific Ocean.
+The Nicaragua Cetacean Conservation Project aims to generate a database of all dolphin and whale species found along the Pacific Coast of Nicaragua.
+We have two study sites along the Pacific Coast.
 The Padre Ramos Nature Reserve in Chinandega Province and the Surf Village in San Juan Del Sur in Rivas Province.

 WHY IS THIS PROJECT SPECIAL ?

 Pioneering research and conservation project for cetaceans in Nicaragua

 First publications on Nicaraguan marine fauna in scientific journals

 Discovery of the presence of a second population of humpback whales

 Discovery of feeding behavior of humpback whales in the breeding zone